drbfraser/CRADLE-Android/ONBOARDING.md

 This is expected.
 Run `./gradlew detekt` a second time - it auto-corrects many issues.
 If failures persist after two runs, review the reported issues in the output and fix manually.

+### Database Migration Error

+If you see a Room migration exception, the local database schema doesn't match what the code expects.
+This usually means a migration script is missing.
+Check `database/Migrations.kt` and verify the migration from the current version is implemented.
+Never delete the local database in production - always write non-destructive migrations.

 ### Quick Reference: Gradle Commands